 This week, the big new movies to watch online offer big stars at the top of the marquee and important topics in documentary films.
-And, somehow, there are only three horror-themed movies.
+And, somehow, there are only two horror movies.
 All on some of the best streaming services.

 The biggest Netflix movie of the week is The School for Good and Evil, the latest from director/producer Paul Feig.
 Here, we get a much more fashionable version of Hogwarts, where Charlize Theron, Kerry Washington and Michelle Yeoh play teachers training the future heroes and villains of the world.

-If you want scares, you can either find them on Prime Video going country, on Stan (opens in new tab) in a Christmas-themed horror comedy, or on Disney Plus (opens in new tab) in a film where a quaint English village holds a troubling secret.
+If you want new horror, you can either find it on Prime Video going country or in a Hulu film where a quaint English village holds a troubling secret.

 Torn Hearts (Prime Video)

 Katey Segal (Married with Children, Futurama, Sons of Anarchy) delivers a little bit of country-infused horror to Prime Video this week.
 In Torn Hearts, she plays fictional country-western music idol Harper Dutch, who lives in a run down mansion that attracts a pair of up-and-coming musician.
 Unfortunately, when they get there, looking to collaborate with Dutch, she starts to tear their friendship apart.